 I was again grateful to Jerry Harrington for capturing the runners as we neared Mile 17 where we crossed Atherton Street.
 For whatever reason in both years I’ve managed to be mid-blink for these photos, but this one does give a good look at how wet everything was even late into the race.

 I wasn’t sure if I’d run the Mount Nittany Marathon again, but I’m glad I did.
-Every supporter of my crowdfunding campaign came to mind over the course of the run, particularly Gavin Keirans’s comment:
+Every supporter of my crowdfunding campaign came to mind over the course of the run, particularly Gavin Keirans’s comment: “Pace and certainty will get you to the finish line.”
+It did.

 I told Catie Simpson at Onward State a few years ago that I don’t think climbing Mount Nittany is an experience that should be treated as a bucket list item—as something to be checked off as complete in a one-and-done manner.
 Mount Nittany is a beautiful and historic part of Central Pennsylvania’s Nittany Valley, and it’s something that one should have the opportunity to come to know over many visits and much time spent together.